Close Alert Banner

 Who can ride?

-Rides are available to everyone, regardless of age or ability, who wishes to book a trip within the service area.
+Rides are available to anyone, regardless of age or ability, who wishes to book a trip within the service area.
 The Phase 1 test area started on November 4, 2024 and serviced the Urban Centre of Gravenhurst.
 In January 2025 the service area was expanded.
-(See FAQs below for map.)
+(See the FAQ section below for service area map.)

 When to Book

 Trips should be booked at least 30 minutes in advance.
-Trips may be booked up to 30 days in advance, but will not be processed until 7 days before.
+Trips may be requested up to 30 days in advance, and will be processed in the system 7 days before the trip.
 Trips are prioritized on a first-come, first-served basis.

-The District DRT vehicle will meet you at the curb of your pick-up location.
-Those with mobility requests may be assisted door-to-door.
+The District DRT vehicle will meet passengers at the curb of their pick-up location or virtual stop.
+Mobility riders may be assisted door-to-door.

-If you are using the app, you will receive confirmation of your trip details 1 hour in advance of your trip.
-You will be given a 10 minute pick-up window.
+If you are using the app, you will receive a reminder notification with the details of your trip 1 hour in advance of your ride.
+Your ride has a 10 minute pick-up window.
 Please be ready at the start of your pick-up window safely off the road, but visible to the vehicle picking you up.
-The driver will leave the location if the rider is not ready to ensure trips for other riders are not delayed. (e.g. If your confirmed pick-up window is between 8:00 a.m. and 8:10 a.m. you should be ready for pick-up at 8:00 a.m.)
+The driver may leave the location if the rider is not ready to ensure trips for other riders are not delayed. (e.g. If your confirmed pick-up window is between 8:00 a.m. and 8:10 a.m. you should be ready for pick-up at 8:00 a.m.
+A driver will wait if they can, but they often have upcoming rides that are scheduled making it impossible to stay at your location if you are not there ready for pickup.)

 Recurring trips (i.e. every Wednesday) can be booked.
 If you require assistance call ext 4419.

 • Booking using the Blaise app: You will receive notifications in the app.
-At the time of booking, you will receive your planned pick-up or drop-off time in the app and a push notification confirming your booking time 1 hour before you trip.
+At the time of booking, you will receive your planned pick-up/drop-off time in the app and a push notification confirming your booking time 1 hour before you trip.
 You can also "start your trip" in the app and view the vehicle's location in real time as it approaches you.
 Make sure you allow the app to push notifications on your phone!
+If you have the app open while riding, the app will let you know when the vehicle you are on is approaching your drop-off location.

 Fares and 30-day passes